- 1 Top 6 Best Sliding Miter Saw

 Top 6 Best Sliding Miter Saw

 Dewalt is a brand that any DIY enthusiast or construction professional knows and trusts for good reason — because they produce quality products that stand the test of time.
-We’ve selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick because it combines a powerful motor with a wide crosscut capability and enhanced angle adjustments.
+We’ve selected the DEWALT DW715 15-Amp 12-Inch Single-Bevel Compound Miter Saw as our Top Pick and the best overall because it combines a powerful motor with a wide crosscut capability and enhanced angle adjustments.

 We like that this model features a 15-amp motor and reaches up to 4,000 RPMs.
 This single bevel compound miter features a 12-inch carbide blade and offers miter detent override to give you more control over your cuts.
 You’ll also like that the tall sliding fences provide enhanced support for taller materials.
-The bevel can be positioned up to 48 degrees to the left and three degrees to the right.
+The tall fences support 6-1/2 in. of base molding vertically and 5-1/4 in. of crown molding vertically nested.
+The bevel cut can be positioned up to 48 degrees to the left and three degrees to the right.
 Plus there are 14 positive stops on the miter plate.
-And the added cam-lock miter handle makes it easy to quickly make adjustments between cuts.
+And the added cam-lock miter handle makes it easy to quickly make adjustments between bevel cuts.